radhika2104/neog-markThirteen-palindrome/README.md

 This is a project created in Neo G camp, LevelZero for markThirteen.

-This is an which lets the user know if their birthdate is a palindrome, if not, it shows the nearest date to the user which is a palindrome.
+This is an app which lets the user know if their birthdate is a palindrome, if not, it shows the nearest date to the user which is a palindrome.

 ## Features